BossCebbbbb/POS-PHP/README.md

 # POS-PHP
-# Copy the file in htdocs in you xampp file
+# Copy the file in htdocs in your xampp file
 # RUN XAMPP (APACHE and MYSQL) to run this file